 Foundational learning

-Evidence shows that 250 million children are out of school around the world and 70% of 10 year old children in low- and middle-income countries cannot read and understand a simple story.
+There are still 273 million children out of school.
+Estimates show that 70% of 10-year-old children in low- and middle-income countries cannot read and understand a simple story, even when they have been attending school.

 A 5 point plan to ensure every child learns

-To mark International Literacy Day in September 2024, IPNEd launched a briefing that sets out 5 actions that parliamentarians can take to help ensure every child learns.
+Members of parliament are key to driving change on foundational learning.
+IPNEd has launched a briefing that sets out 5 actions that parliamentarians can take to help ensure every child learns.

 These are: